Treatment of Female Infertility

 In vitro fertilization (IVF) is a way of making a baby by combining a man’s sperm and a woman’s egg outside the woman’s body in a lab.
 Then, one or more fertilized eggs would be placed in the woman’s uterus with hopes that these embryos would implant in the lining of the uterus and develop into full-term infants.

 At first, IVF was used for women with blocked or damaged tubes, but today IVF is used for many causes of infertility, such as ovulation factors, tubal factors, male factors, age factors, uterine factors, endometriosis, or unexplained infertility.

 Uterine fibroids are noncancerous growths in the uterus.
 These growths can cause heavy bleeding if they are in the inside of the uterus.

 Fibroids can cause fertility problems when located either within or very close to the uterine cavity or when they are so large the uterine cavity itself is distorted.
-A hysteroscope can be used to remove these growths.
-Need picture of submucous myoma resection.
-Or easier, polyp removal.
 Other uterine causes of infertility include scarring or sometimes benign glandular tumors inside the uterus which are called uterine polyps.

 Endometriosis is a problem many women have during childbearing years.
 The endometrium is tissue that normally lines the uterus, and in endometriosis, it grows outside the uterus, sometimes causing abdominal discomfort or even severe pain.